Gibberlings3/Another_Fine_Hell/c#anotherfinehell/readme.anotherfinehell.english.txt

 -----------------------------------
 This is the main and required component of the mod.
 It changes the ending of SoD, with Bence Duncan starting his dialogue after he found the PC and Skie on the floor after the slayer-dream-sequence.

-Public's perception of the PC being a child of Bhaal togather with returning unscarthed from Avernus is what leads to the riots in the city's streets.
+Public's perception of the PC being a child of Bhaal together with returning unscarthed from Avernus is what leads to the riots in the city's streets.
 Skie's death will be noted but only plays a side role that adds to the overall hysteria.

 This revised ending keeps all key moments: Bence Duncan and Corwin find the PC and take them back to Baldur's Gate, there is a public scene were the PC's Bhaal heritage is announced publicly, turmoil and chaos in the streets spread so the PC has to retreat to their quarters inside the palace.
 The visit of the Hooded Man, Corwin, and any romance interests will trigger as normal, although the Hooded Man will only appear after the PC went to bed.
 Murder accusations in the romance interests' dialogues were removed or altered appropriately.
 Basically, the atmosphere in this revised ending is changed in so far, as it is not the single event of Skie's death, but what the PC did and where they went in combination with their Bhaal heritage that triggers the ambiguous chaotic reactions of the city's people.
 Also, reactions at the public scene make it clear that there is haters and followers to the PC both.